trydirect/sylius/sylius/docs/book/installation/installation.rst

 .. code-block:: bash

-    $ php bin/console sylius:install
+    php bin/console sylius:install

 .. warning::

     During the ``sylius:install`` command you will be asked to provide important information, but also its execution ensures that the default **currency** (USD) and the default **locale** (English - US) are set.
     They can be changed later, respectively in the "Configuration > Channels" section of the admin and in the ``config/services.yaml`` file.
+If you want to change these before running the installation command, set the ``locale`` and ``sylius_installer_currency`` parameters in the ``config/services.yaml`` file.
     From now on all the prices will be stored in the database in USD as integers, and all the products will have to be added with a base american english name translation.

 Installing assets